nick27g/NG/README.md

 ## Objective

 My academic journey has led me to a passion for cybersecurity.
-I am thrilled to demonstrate my skills and transition into this ever-changing field.
+I am thrilled to demonstrate my skills and transition into this ever-evolving field.
 Ultimately, my goal is to become a Cloud Security Architect!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project]